Custom Puzzle from a Photo: From Upload to Finished Jigsaw

 Can I include multiple photos on one puzzle?

 Yes, through our Photo Collage Custom Puzzle.
-Build the collage yourself in any photo editor (Canva, your phone's collage feature, Google Photos) and upload the finished image as one photo.
+Build the collage yourself in any photo editor (your phone's collage feature or any free collage maker) and upload the finished image as one photo.
 The same four piece counts are available; 500 and 1000 work best for collages.

 Can I return a custom photo puzzle?